einverne/einverne.github.io/_posts/2015-10-21-install-fonts-under-linux.md

 last_updated:
 ---

-Most of computer fonts people using are TrueTpye fonts.
+Most of computer fonts people using are TrueType fonts.
 TrueType fonts end with `.ttf`, which stand for [TrueType Font](/post/2015/05/font.html).
 This tutorial shows how to install [TrueType fonts](/post/2015/05/font.html) in Linux (Debian, Ubuntu, Linux Mint, etc).

 ## Linux 字体文件夹 {#font-folders}